Helen Keller: Formal education

 Determined to communicate with others as conventionally as possible, Keller learned to speak and spent much of her life giving speeches and lectures on aspects of her life.
 She learned to "hear" people's speech using the Tadoma method, which means using her fingers to feel the lips and throat of the speaker.
-She became proficient at using braille and using fingerspelling to communicate.
+She became proficient at using braille, and also used fingerspelling to communicate.
 Shortly before World War I, with the assistance of the Zoellner Quartet, she determined that by placing her fingertips on a resonant tabletop she could experience music played close by.

 Companions

-Anne Sullivan stayed as a companion to Helen Keller long after she taught her.
+Anne Sullivan stayed as a companion to Keller long after she taught her.
 Sullivan married John Macy in 1905, and her health started failing around 1914.
 Polly Thomson (February 20, 1885 – March 21, 1960) was hired to keep house.
 She was a young woman from Scotland who had no experience with deaf or blind people.
 She progressed to working as a secretary as well, and eventually became a constant companion to Keller.

 Keller moved to Forest Hills, Queens, together with Sullivan and Macy, and used the house as a base for her efforts on behalf of the American Foundation for the Blind.
-"While in her thirties Helen had a love affair, became secretly engaged, and defied her teacher and family by attempting an elopement with the man she loved."
-He was the fingerspelling socialist "Peter Fagan, a young Boston Herald reporter who was sent to Helen's home to act as her private secretary when lifelong companion, Anne, fell ill."
+While in her 30s, Keller had a love affair and became secretly engaged; she also defied her teacher and family by attempting an elopement with the man she loved, Peter Fagan, who was known as "the fingerspelling socialist", and was a young Boston Herald reporter sent to Keller's home to act as her private secretary when Sullivan fell ill.
 At the time, her father had died and Sullivan was recovering in Lake Placid and Puerto Rico.

-Keller had moved with her mother in Montgomery, Alabama.
+Keller had moved with her mother to Montgomery, Alabama.

-Anne Sullivan died in 1936, with Keller holding her hand, after falling into a coma as a result of coronary thrombosis.
+Sullivan died in 1936, with Keller holding her hand, after falling into a coma as a result of coronary thrombosis.
 Keller and Thomson moved to Connecticut.
 They traveled worldwide and raised funds for the blind.
 Thomson had a stroke in 1957 from which she never fully recovered and died in 1960.
 Winnie Corbally, a nurse originally hired to care for Thomson in 1957, stayed on after Thomson's death and was Keller's companion for the rest of her life.

+Akita dogs

+Keller was very fond of Akita dogs.
+She visited Akita Prefecture in June 1937 and asked about Hachikō, a loyal dog who searched for his deceased master for about 10 years.
+She began keeping Akitas as pets and introduced them to America.
+In 1948 she touched the re-made statue of Hachikō at Shibuya Station.
+The first Akita given to her was Kamikaze-Go, who was the first Akita to travel overseas from Japan and the first Akita in America.
+He died of an infection two months after arriving in America and Keller was given Kamikaze-Gos brother, Kenzan-Go.
+Keller nicknamed the dog Go-Go and they were great companions from day one.
+Go-Go even spent his first night at Keller's home sleeping at the foot of her bed.